 Pretty much the opposite of happy.

 Another year, I was so sick from medication I was taking to try to get pregnant, I could barely eat dinner.
-My grief was magnified when I heard that my brother and his wife were expecting their second baby which was a “surprise”.
+My grief was magnified when I heard that my brother and his wife were expecting their second baby which was a “surprise” and unplanned.

 On my Happy Thanksgiving, I snapped at my mom in frustration more than once.
 I argued with my husband over a miscommunication about cooking.

 I had one boy wake up crying after bedtime because he puked over the side of his bed.
 There were several other parts of my day that weren’t perfect either.

 If you had a Thanksgiving that didn’t measure up to what you hoped it would be this year, you’re not alone.
 Even though some years are better than others, Thanksgiving is still one of my favorite holidays.

 Just be thankful that it is only one day a year.